Ashkenazi Jewish intelligence: History

-Thorstein Veblen wrote "The Intellectual Pre-eminence of Jews in Modern Europe” in 1919 in which he theorized that, according to Noah Efron, Jewish success in scientific fields arose due to their "free radical" status in society, having been freed from Jewish institutions but not yet oppressed by Christian ones, giving them the requisite skeptical mindset to succeed in science.
-In 1969, Charles Percy Snow proposed a genetic explanation.
-This was continued by Norbert Wiener, and the eugenicist Nathaniel Weyl.
-George Steiner proposed that the yeshiva style of thought was to thank.
-David Hollinger writes about the "booster-bigot trap, which quickly channels discussions of Jews in comparison to other groups into the booster’s uncritical celebration of Jewish achievements or the bigot's malevolent complaint about Jewish conspiracies."
+According to Noah Efron, Thorstein Veblen theorized in his 1919 work "The Intellectual Pre-eminence of Jews in Modern Europe" that Jewish success in scientific fields arose due to their "free radical" status in society—having been freed from Jewish institutions, but not yet oppressed by Christian ones—which gave them the requisite skeptical mindset to succeed in science.
+In 1969, Charles Percy Snow proposed a genetic explanation that was continued by Norbert Wiener and the eugenicist Nathaniel Weyl.
+George Steiner proposed that the "yeshiva style of thought" lay at the core of Jewish intellectual prowess, while David Hollinger writes about the "booster–bigot trap, which quickly channels discussions of Jews in comparison to other groups into the booster’s uncritical celebration of Jewish achievements or the bigot's malevolent complaint about Jewish conspiracies."

 Analysis

-Albert Einstein, a prominent Ashkenazi Jewish physicist and Nobel laureate, is often cited as an example of Jewish intellectual achievement.
+Theoretical physicist Albert Einstein (1879–1955) is often cited as one of the most prominent examples of Jewish intellectual achievement.

-Jewish success in many intellectual fields often prompts the stereotype.
-Many who argue for Jewish intelligence have pointed out that Jewish Nobel laureates consist of 22% of Nobel Prizes across all scientific categories, while Jewish people comprise only 0.2% of global population at roughly 14 million people.
-Even a small increase in average IQ would represent significant representation of outliers.
-Chad and Brym also note Jewish over-representation in Fields Medal for mathematics, Pulitzer Prize for nonfiction, Turing Award for computer science, and world chess championship winners, although they point out that the 21st century has seen a decline in this perceived effect: as of 2020, since 2000, there have been no Jewish world chess champions, and the number of Jewish PhDs, middle school spelling bee and high school Science Olympiad winners in the United States has declined since the 1970s.
+Examples of Jewish success in intellectual fields are often used to promote the stereotype.
+Jewish Nobel laureates consist of 22% of Nobel Prizes across all scientific categories, while Jewish people comprise only 0.2% of the global population, at roughly 15.8 million people.
+Although a small increase in average intelligence quotient (IQ) could potentially help to explain these outliers, evidence for this increase is disputable and inconclusive.
+Per Chad and Brym, in the 20th century, Jewish people were over-represented in Fields Medal for mathematics, Pulitzer Prize for non-fiction, Turing Award for computer science, and world chess championship winners.
+The 21st century has seen a decline in this perceived effect: as of 2020, since 2000, there have been no Jewish world chess champions, and the number of Jewish PhDs, middle school spelling bee and high school Science Olympiad winners in the United States has declined since the 1970s.
 Genetic and cultural theories of Jewish intellectual exceptionalism, Chad and Brym observe, cannot adequately account for this decline.
 R. Brian Ferguson, commenting on the state of research, says "it is fair to say that most, though not all, studies give Ashkenazi descendants a higher IQ than non-Jewish whites", but argues that the effect size remains contentious and unknown.
-Columnist Matthew Yglesias asserts that many studies published on the subject are less than ideal because they were done by "somewhat disreputable" researchers.
 In a review of intelligence research, Nisbett and colleagues state there is "little good evidence" as to the IQ levels of Ashkenazi Jews.
+Recent publications by amateur race scientists have attempted to demonstrate a genetic basis for Ashkenazi achievement based on polygenic scores derived from genome-wide association studies, but the methodologies and conclusions of these studies have been shown to be fallacious.

+Intellectual achievement

+Because intelligence scores and metrics of achievement are associated, higher average IQ scores for Ashkenazi Jews have been proposed as an explanation for Jewish overrepresentation in various intellectual fields.
+However, Jewish overachievement is greater than what can be explained simply by IQ.